 This could be hard

 Setting up a VPN for Linux can be harder than setting up one on other operating systems.
 That’s because not all of the top VPNs for Linux have a simple app with a Graphical User Interface (GUI) like you find on their Windows or Android apps.
-For many Linux VPNs, you are stuck with a bunch of command-line interface (CLI) work in the Linux terminal.
+For many Linux VPNs, you are stuck with a bunch of command-line interfaces (CLI) that work in the Linux terminal.
 The process goes something like this:

 - Download the VPN’s CLI app for your Linux distro.